eclipse-zenoh/zenoh-demos/zenoh-shamir/README.md

 This means that we need subscribers for the paths `/share/0/**`, …, `/share/3/**`.
 Note that, for now, it is not possible to modify the base path (`/share/{{i}}`) as it was hardcoded in both executables.

 With just this setup, it is possible to retrieve the shares and manually reconstruct the secret.
-But, as we can easily automate that part with an eval, this is exactly what `./target/debug/zenoh_eval_shamir` does: it tries to fetch enough shares in order to reconstruct the secret.
+But, as we can easily automate that part with a queryable, this is exactly what `./target/debug/zenoh_queryable_shamir` does: it tries to fetch enough shares in order to reconstruct the secret.

 #### Starting the router(s)